 Note about our Orange, CT headquarters: We do not allow street shoes on the training carpet.
 You can bring indoor shoes for practice or just remove your shoes and practice in socks / barefoot.

 I am new to tai chi.
 Do you have beginner classes?

-Do I need to be physically fit to learn to tai chi?
+Do I need to be physically fit to learn tai chi or qigong?

-Tai chi can be practiced by people of all fitness abilities.
-It can be practiced in higher stances with smaller movements for those who need to build strength.
-It can be practiced in lower stances with fuller movements for those who are in strong physical condition.
+Tai chi and qigong can be practiced by people of all fitness abilities.
+They can be practiced in higher stances with smaller movements for those who need to build strength.
+They can be practiced in lower stances with fuller movements for those who are in strong physical condition.
 Tai chi principles are the same whether you practice in high stance or low stance.